-I am a person who always hide behind the words “I would rather let my work speaks for itself”.
+I am a person who always hides behind the words “I would rather let my work speaks for itself”.

-I am an IT women who struggle to fit in the world that revolves around communicating your VALUE.
+I am an IT woman who struggle to fit in the world that revolves around communicating your VALUE.

 That means a person who can sing their own praises better is the one always leading.
 Don’t get me wrong, it’s not a bad thing at all.
 It is self-appraisal, your perception of self-worth.
 They are 2 kinds of people you will see in the corporate world.

 1) Fearless- People who are aware of their strength, know the value they could add to the team and are fearless to communicate it.

 2) Fakers- People who may not know anything but confident enough to fake it.
 Confidence doesn’t always come naturally, you may have to fake it sometimes to get what you want.

 My first job as a consultant at a big 4 consulting firm taught me that they are people in between after looking at myself.
 These people are aware of the impact they can make in the project but fail to communicate the same.
 I call them slow failures because we don’t realize we are FAILING ourself until reality hit us hard.